 9:00am - 5:00pm AEST

 - Australian and international studies show that estimates generated from well-executed probability-based surveys are more accurate than surveys administered using non-probability methods.

-- Life in Australia is the first online panel in Australia to be recruited using exclusively probability-based sampling methods.
+- Life in Australia is the first national online panel in Australia to be recruited and maintained using exclusively probability-based sampling methods.

 Includes the offline population